sharedRDM/instance/README.md

 | ``Dockerfile`` | Dockerfile used to build base image, without theme. |
 | ``Dockerfile.mug`` | Dockerfile used to build MUG image. |
 | ``Dockerfile.theme`` | Dockerfile used to build default override theme image. |

+## CI/CD

+There are 2 workflows implemented now.
+The main goal is CI so that the end result of these workflows is a fully functional and deployed instance image, whenever triggered.

+- **build and push docker image**
+  - runs either on a commit in the main branch or by manual trigger in Actions tab, Run workflow
+  - builds the MUG image with latest invenio-override main branch
+  - builds Theme image

+ - **deploy**
+   - runs when **build and push docker image** is completed
+   - triggers Gitlab pipeline with the current docker image tags which will handle the actual deployment of the newly created images